Bhagwan Shree Rajneesh

 In October 1985, Rajneesh was briefly jailed (image above) and afterwards pleaded guilty to immigration fraud; he was fined and deported from America.
 He was subsequently refused entry to over twenty countries because of his controversial reputation and ongoing belligerence.

 The Oregon commune collapsed in 1985.
 The Rajneeshi corporations were bankrupt, and the ranch was afterwards sold off.
 At large, there are said to have been many disillusioned neo-sannyasins who left the sect.
 However, Rajneesh still had thousands of Western followers, a fair number of whom were alternative therapists.

 Bhagwan Shree Rajneesh (Osho)

 Rajneesh ended up in Poona for the last few years of his life, resuming a flamboyant role as a guru, wearing flashy jewellery and exotic robes.
 Donations continued, and he gained more young neo-sannyasins.
 His discourses continued to be published.
 Devotees said that he was a great omniscient spiritual master.
 Critics said that he was a showman.
-Ex-devotee Christopher Calder last visited the ashram in 1988, and affirms that Rajneesh was “suffering from drug and illness induced dementia.”
+Ex-devotee Christopher Calder, who last visited the ashram in 1988, affirms that Rajneesh was “suffering from drug and illness induced dementia.”